ealeelab/rtea/README.md

 |pos_type| Genomic region of breakpoint
 |polyTE| Known non-reference TE on the breakpoint position
 |hardstart| Start position of nearby reference genome where fusion sequence came from
-|hardend| Start position of nearby reference genome where fusion sequence came from
+|hardend| End position of nearby reference genome where fusion sequence came from
 |hardTE| Repeat masked TE subfamily of nearby reference genome where fusion sequence came from
 |hardDist| Distance from fusion breakpoint to nearby reference genome where fusion sequence came from
 |fusion_type| Type of TE fusion